Penmast/Chameleon/README.md

 Then, you can go to the 2nd tab and select processes that should use the vpn using the lock button (only processes using internet are displayed).
 Be careful which process you select, as there is risks of crashing the system if you choose a vital one.

+If the injection suceeded, the program will display a popup saying "Ip changed".
+You can stop the ip change using the same lock button, or by leaving the program.

 ## Deployment